gharamalhumaydani/Navigation_robot_Project/README.md

 # Navigation_robot_Project

-This projectj ast  of how a robot can be more intelligent about its movement than the random walk of  .This is done using Ros in ubuntu 16.04. and with robots from Turtlebot (https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).
+This projectj ast  of how a robot can be more intelligent about its movement than the random walk of  .This is done using Ros in ubuntu 16.04. and with robots from Turtlebot3 (https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/).

 1-Navigation Simulation:-